ilya-koyfman/Obsidian-Ilya/Slipbox Notes/Workplace Extraction.md

 Below are the available options that we can use to export data from Workplace, as well as the type of data to extract from Workplace

 ## Options
-Workplace only gives two options for when exporting user data; HTML or JSON.
-When exportin
+* Workplace only gives two options for when exporting user data; HTML or JSON.
+	* HTML will create a folder structure